samsquire/ideas3/README.md

 For example, there is a natural paging size for each object in your system.
 For a GUI component it might be how many items can be displayed efficiently.

+* **JSON Paging** Imagine you have an application with buttons and the buttons load data that could possibly be millions of records, I should be able to write my code as if it is very naive and all the data fits in memory, even if it doesn't.
+Before the GUI code is scheduled to run, the plumbing should automatically make paged requests to the server.

 # 33. Person stack

 Distill a tech stack into those people responsible and who worked on it to buy them all beer or support them via patronage.